-In February 2010, the CDPH HAI Program developed a statewide antimicrobial stewardship program initiative in order to strengthen and promote optimization of antimicrobial utilization in California health care facilities.
-The purpose of an antimicrobial stewardship program in a healthcare facility is to measure and promote the appropriate use of antimicrobials by selecting the appropriate agent, dose, duration and route of administration in order to improve patient outcomes, while minimizing toxicity and the emergence of antimicrobial resistance (1).
-Antimicrobial stewardship has been shown to be essential in the control of Clostridium difficile infections and the emergence of multidrug resistant organisms (MDROs) (1) Although guidelines exist for developing antimicrobial stewardship programs, there is limited information on practical implementation of these guidelines, particularly in resource-limited settings.
+The CDPH HAI Program supports the Antimicrobial Stewardship Program Initiative to provide consultation and education for assisting California hospitals and other healthcare facilities to implement these important local programs, necessary for strengthening the optimization of antimicrobial utilization.
+The purpose of an antimicrobial stewardship program in a healthcare facility is to measure and promote the appropriate use of antimicrobials by selecting the appropriate agent, dose, duration, and route of administration, to improve patient outcomes while minimizing toxicity and the emergence of antimicrobial resistance.
+Antimicrobial stewardship is essential in the control of Clostridium difficile infections and the emergence of infections due to multidrug resistant organisms.

 Current program activities include:

-Utilization of a statewide assessment of antimicrobial stewardship programs present in California healthcare facilities (May 2010 - March 2011) to develop evidence-based recommendations on how to implement or strengthen antimicrobial stewardship programs given available resources and facility attributes.
+Use of a statewide assessment of antimicrobial stewardship programs to develop evidence-based recommendations on how to implement or strengthen antimicrobial stewardship programs given available resources and facility attributes..

 Consultative advice and practical evidence to facilities in order to gain administrative, pharmacy and provider buy-in.